Fiserv/unified-merchant-master/docs/specification/merchant/MerchantHierarchy.md

 ---

 ### HIERARCHY_NAME
-* Description: Designated name of a specific level or position within a merchant organizational.
+* Description: Designated name of a specific level or position within a merchant organization.
 * API field: `hierarchyName`
 * Field Specification: